Trinity Parish (St. Augustine, Florida): History

 The 20th century brought profound changes to St. Augustine including a substantial increase in population and a steady rise in winter visitors – many of whom chose Trinity as their church.
 The Reverend L. Fitz-James Hindry served as Rector from 1904 until 1936.
-His tenure saw the formation of many lay organizations - altar guild, choir, acolytes, St. Catherine’s guild and others – all devoted to serving the church's worship and work in the community.
+His tenure saw the formation of many lay organizations - altar guild, choir, acolytes, St. Catherine's guild and others – all devoted to serving the church's worship and work in the community.

 The Rev. Charles Seymour was called to Trinity 1949 and served until 1964.
 The Seymour years were a time of significant physical changes to Trinity, including the acquisition of the parking lot and the construction of a two-story education facility in 1959 as the number of communicants had increased to more than 500.
 By 1960 Trinity Parish had grown from a relatively small church to a full complex with a new parish hall, kitchen, classrooms, administrative offices and a nursery.
 Architecturally, the new facilities and cloistered walkways complemented and continued the neo-gothic features of the historic church building.

 The Rev. Canon Walter T. Saffran served as rector during the 1980s and into the 1990s and membership, which had declined significantly since 1964, again began to increase.
 When Father Saffran retired in 1997, he was named Rector Emeritus.
 Fr.
-David Weidner served Trinity from 2005-2018.
+David Weidner served Trinity from 2005 to 2018.
 The present Rector is the Rev. Matt Marino.